$150 $53 (save 65%)

 1. Nike Shox Gravity

-The Nike Shox Gravity marked the official return of Nike Shox sneakers on the market.
+The sophisticated Nike Shox Gravity marked the official return of Nike Shox sneakers on the market.
 A trio of Nike designers worked in this shoe including Aaron Cooper (who worked on the Shox BB4 model), Greg Thompson, and Brian Farris.
 It was conceptualized in March and brought into life only a month after, precisely on April 19, but made its market debut on January 12, 2018, via select Nike retailers and Nike SNKRS for $140.
 Countless of the colorways have released since then.

 Listed below are characteristics of the Nike Shox Gravity shoes:

 - The Nike Shox Gravity gives an ultimate lockdown fit through Flywire cables that function along with the laces and cinch system.

 - The Shox system features twin plates that collide with foam cushioning for responsive feel while maintaining the Shox’s signature aesthetic.

 - The upper material is typically made of mesh for breathable comfort.